Sri Chinmoy 12 & 24-Hour Races

 Please read through these directions completely before starting your drive:

 Rockland Lake State Park is a big park, by far the easiest way to navigate to Race-Day Central is to start out by using this google map link which will take you to the northern park entrance off of Route 9W (at Lake Road).
-Alternatively, you can enter the following address into any GPS, which will take you to the same park entrance:
+Alternatively, you can enter the following address into any GPS, which will take you very close to the same park entrance:

 962 S Route 9W, Congers, NY 10920